digital-assets-data/slate/source/index.html.md

 ## Blockchain Daily Active Addresses

-You can use this endpoint to pull individual transactions for a given blockchain back to the genesis block.
+You can use this endpoint to pull daily stats on the number of active addresses for UTXO-based chains.

 > Sample request: